AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Secondary Index/Global secondary index.md

 ## Prerequisites

 -   Client is initialized.
 For more information, see [Initialization](/intl.en-US/SDK Reference/Java SDK/Initialization.md).
--   A table is created.
+-   A data table is created.
 The value of timeToLive is -1.
 The value of maxVersions is 1.
--   Predefined columns are set for the table.
+-   Predefined columns are configured for the data table.

 ## Create an index table by calling the CreateIndex operation